PX4/PX4-Devguide/en/airframes_multicopter/dji_flamewheel_450.md

 The Pixhawk 3 Pro can be attached using the double sided tape because the IMU inside is already dampened.

+In this setup the Pixhawk 3 Pro is rotated by 180 degrees so that it's easier to access the SD card.
+But if you rotate the base plate by 180 degrees instead, the flight controller board can be mounted facing forward.
+Either way works, just make sure to set the board rotation correctly in QGC afterwards.

 ## Wiring and connections

 General pinout for the Pixhawk 3 Pro can be found [here](https://pixhawk.drotek.com/en/inputs-outputs.html).